It started with a bad day.

 qualified to do would love to do any more.

 The other was a retail stocking position for a major department store.

 The hours are very early morning, weekdays.

-The pay is good, it is perfect in every way except that it isn’t what my heart would want.
+The pay is okay but it is perfect in every other way except that it isn’t what my heart would want.

-But it would bring money in and I do have 14 years of retail experience.
+But it would bring in some extra money and I do have 14 years of retail experience.

 That ended in 2002.

 I hit the submit button for the writing job at 12:25.